AdobeDocs/dynamic-media-classic.en/help/using/editing-images.md

 ---
 # Edit images{#editing-images}

 Adobe Dynamic Media Classic offers many tools for creating rich-media effects.
-These tools are available by clicking the rollover **[!UICONTROL Edit]** button and in the Browse Panel in Detail View.
+These tools are available by selecting the rollover **[!UICONTROL Edit]** button and in the Browse Panel in Detail View.
 You can do the following image-editing tasks in Adobe Dynamic Media Classic:

 * **Create Image Maps** - To create an Image Map, select the Image command or **[!UICONTROL Image Map]** button.
 An Image Map is a hotspot on an image, or an eCatalog page, or an image in a SpinSet, that displays a panel with rollover text.
 Users can select an Image Map, for example, to launch a new web page.
 See [Create Image Maps](/help/using/creating-image-maps.md).